Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs will look to get to MacKenzie Gore when he takes the mound for the Washington Nationals on Monday at 7:05 PM ET.
+Trevor Williams will be on the mound for the Washington Nationals when they take on Nico Hoerner and the Chicago Cubs on Tuesday at 7:05 PM ET.

-Bookmakers list the Cubs as -140 moneyline favorites, while giving the underdog Nationals +115 moneyline odds.
-The over/under is 8.5 runs for this game.
+The favored Cubs have -145 moneyline odds to win against the underdog Nationals, who are listed at +120.
+The over/under is 9 runs for the game (with +100 odds to hit the over and -120 odds on the under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.